lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 Start the Liferay DXP server.

-## Replicate the Leader Indexes into the Local Elasticsearch Server
+## Replicate the Leader Indexes into the Local Follower Elasticsearch Cluster

 Here you'll use two Elasticsearch API endpoints, `_cluster/settings` and `_ccr/follow`, from the local follower cluster.

 You can use [Kibana](./monitoring-elasticsearch.md) to call Elasticsearch's APIs.

-First, from the local cluster that will contain the follower indexes, set the leader cluster:
+First, from the local Follower Elasticsearch cluster that will contain the follower indexes, set the leader cluster:

 ```json
 PUT /_cluster/settings